recommend-games/blog/content/posts/kennerspiel/index.md

 As far as validating the model goes: I'd agree with every single one of the model's assessments, though I'm a little surprised that {{% game 478 %}}Citadels{{% /game %}} got a score of 95.3%.
 I see good reasons for putting this one into the {{% kdj %}}Kennerspiel{{% /kdj %}} camp, but would do so with far more uncertainty.

 Overall, according to our model, **9 out of 32** {{% sdj / %}} winners between 1979 and 2010 should really be considered a {{% kdj %}}Kennerspiel{{% /kdj %}} now.
-I wonder how many people trusted the red meeple, bought what they thought to be a welcoming game, only to get frustrated by 12 densely filled pages of {{% game 93 %}}El Grande{{% /game %}} rules?
+I wonder how many people trusted the red meeple, bought what they thought to be a welcoming game, only to get frustrated by 12 densely filled A4 pages[^elgrande] of {{% game 93 %}}El Grande{{% /game %}} rules?
 Or did people really have much longer attention spans in the pre-smartphone era?
 We might never know…

 <!-- {{< img src="shap_30549" alt="Pandemic force plot" >}}